telerik/kendo-ui-builder/docs/components/integer-text-box.md

 ---
-title: Integer Text Box
+title: Integer TextBox
-page_title: Integer Text Box - Components - Kendo UI Builder
+page_title: Integer TextBox - Components - Kendo UI Builder
-description: "Use and implement the Integer Text Box when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Integer TextBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: integertextbox_kuib
 ---

-# Integer Text Box
+# Integer TextBox

-The Integer Text Box ...
+The Integer TextBox ...

 <!-- screen -->